windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

 }
 ```

-We `scan` all the instructions to get snapshots of future position, among them we can find the `distinct` set and its `count`.
+We `scan` all the instructions to get snapshots of future positions, among them we can find the `distinct` set and the `count`.

+> If you wonder why we are making a function accepting additional `acc` here, please checkout [Day 1 - Part 2](https://medium.com/@windmaomao/kotlin-day-1-up-and-down-38885a5fc2b1) for gathering the intermediate result.

 ### Part 2